Risks of DIY Plumbing Repairs

 • Any project that requires an Oregon plumbing permit

-Warning Signs You Need Professional Help
+Warning Signs You Need a Professional Plumber Right Away

 Some plumbing problems signal something bigger happening inside your walls or underground.
 Watch for these red flags: